On this page

 How much does a Victorian WWC Check cost?

-As fees change annually, check the current fee prior to submitting your application on the Department of Justice and Regulation's website.
+As fees change annually, check the current fee prior to submitting your application on the Working with Children Check Victoria website.

 - call the Working with Children information line on 1300 652 879